knight-lang/knight-lang/specs.md

 	It is undefined behaviour if the given status code is not supported by the implementation.

 ### 4.2.7 `!(boolean)`
-Returns the logical negation of its argument---truthy values become `FALSE`, and falsey values become `TRUE`.
+Returns the logical negation of its argument—truthy values become `FALSE`, and falsey values become `TRUE`.

 ### 4.2.8 `LENGTH(string)`
 Returns the length of the string, in bytes.